-During 2020 and 2019, the Plan held an interest in the Fidelity Managed Income Portfolio II fund.
+During 2021 and 2020, the Plan held an interest in the Fidelity Managed Income Portfolio II fund.
 This fund is a common collective trust fund with underlying investments in investment contracts that carry a "benefit responsiveness" feature, which among other things, guarantees that participant-initiated withdrawals from the fund will be covered at contract value.
 This fund invests in investment contracts issued by insurance companies and other financial institutions (wraps), fixed income securities, and money market funds.
 The fair value of the fund is calculated by the issuer utilizing quoted market prices, most recent bid prices in the principal market in which the securities are normally traded, pricing services and dealer quotes.
 The fair value of underlying wrap contracts is calculated by the issuer using a discounted cash flow model which considers (i) recent fee bids as determined by recognized dealers, (ii) discount rate and (iii) the duration of the underlying portfolio securities.
-As of December 31, 2020 and 2019, there were no reserves against the wrap contracts' carrying values due to minimal credit risks of the issuers.
+As of September 30, 2021 and December 31, 2020, there were no reserves against the wrap contracts' carrying values due to minimal credit risks of the issuers.
 Interest rates are reviewed on a monthly basis for resetting.
 Certain events could limit the ability of the Plan to transact at contract value with the issuers of the contracts held by the Fidelity Managed Income Portfolio II fund.
-Such events could include, but are not limited to, the following: the establishment of a defined contribution plan that competes with the Plan for contributions, substantive modification to the Fidelity Managed Income Portfolio II fund or the administration of the Fidelity Managed Income Portfolio II fund, change in law, regulation or administrative ruling applicable to the Plan that could have a material adverse effect on cash flow, transfer to a competing investment option, and failure of the Plan to qualify under the applicable sections of the Internal Revenue Code of 1986, as amended (IRC).
+Such events could include, but are not limited to, the following: the establishment of a defined contribution plan that competes with the Plan for contributions, substantive modification to the Fidelity Managed Income Portfolio II fund, change in law, regulation or administrative ruling applicable to the Plan that could have a material adverse effect on cash flow, transfer to a competing investment option, and failure of the Plan to qualify under the applicable sections of the Internal Revenue Code of 1986, as amended (IRC).
 Withdrawals initiated by the Plan will normally be provided at contract value as soon as practicable within twelve months following written notice.
 The Plan does not believe that the occurrence of any of these events, which could limit the Plan's ability to transact at contract value with participants, is probable.

-Approximately 3% and 7% of the Plan's net assets were invested in Chevron and Noble Energy common stock as of December 31, 2020 and 2019, respectively.
+As a result of the Plan Merger, none of the Plan's net assets were invested in Chevron common stock as of September 30, 2021 and approximately 3% of the Plan's net assets were invested in Chevron common stock as of December 31, 2020.